A foreword from the founder of Messy Nessy Chic:

 Kurt Thometz’s bookshop was not the norm.
-Harlem’s white-owned all-black bookstore almost seemed like a glimpse into an alternate universe where blackness dictates the principle narrative of society.
+Harlem’s white-owned all-Black bookstore almost seemed like a glimpse into an alternate universe where blackness dictates the principle narrative of society.
 It was “provocative”, “dangerous” even, to be confronted by such an unfamiliar dynamic.

 Rare book collector, Kurt Thometz, opened Jumel Terrace Books on the lower ground floor of a brownstone in Sugar Hill in 2005, specializing in local Harlem history, slavery, Reconstruction, Jim Crow, Civil Rights, Black Power, Africa and more.
 A New Yorker since his early 20s, he was born in Minnesota, where George Floyd was recently killed by police brutality.
 “I was taught to be racist and anti-Semitic,” he recalls.